-- 1. Lift up the front of the bottom baffle to allow the two side bricks to drop into the firebox & be removed (see Fig 12). - 2.
+- 1. Lift up the bottom baffle and angle out the back edge of side bricks to allow it to be removed (see Fig 12). - 2.
 Angle the fire fence back into the firebox to allow it to be removed. - 3.
 Angle the bottom baffle up on the RHS to allow the LH edge of the baffle to drop into the firebox, allowing for its removal. - 4.
-Lift the back of the top baffle upwards, whilst pushing it back to allow the front edge to drop into the firebox (see Fig 13). - 5.
-Replace the components in reverse order when cleaning is complete, ensuring that the long face of the top baffle is facing downwards when fitted.
+Lift the back of the top baffle upwards, whilst pushing it back to allow the front edge to drop into the firebox (see Fig 13). - Replace the components in reverse order when cleaning is complete, ensuring that the long face of the top baffle is facing downwards when fitted.